 Edward - Staff Member

-Our newest official staff member is Edward.
-He will be working with us during school holidays and weekends.
+Edward will be working with us during school holidays and weekends.

-Edward is in the unenviable position of being our son, but has very kindly agreed to be permanent staff and have his smiley face on our pages here.
+He is in the unenviable position of being our son, but has very kindly agreed to be permanent staff and have his smiley face on our pages here.

-In September he will be studying Maths, Physics and Computer Science at A level.
 He has been an avid reader since he was small and enjoys science fiction and fantasy novels, as well as history and science based non fiction.
 Some of his favourite books include The Lost Fleet series, the Stark`s War series, both by Jack Campbell, and the Throne Of Glass series by Sarah J. Maas.

-Becky - Staff Member
+Jess - Staff Member